chuangzhu/oidv6-to-voc/README.md

 oidv6-to-voc -h
 ```

-If your shell cannot found the command, try running it with:
+If your shell cannot find the command, try running it with:

 ```sh
 python3 -m oidv6_to_voc -h